getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 The answers: the `if` statement contains `b` and `c` block-scoped variables, and the `for` loop contains `i` and `j` block-scoped variables.

 Did you have to think about it for a moment?
 Does it surprise you that `i` isn't added to the enclosing `if` statement scope?
-That mental pause and questioning, what I call a "mental tax", comes from the fact that this `let` mechanism is not only new to us, but it's also *implicit*.
+That mental pause and questioning -- I call it a "mental tax" -- comes from the fact that this `let` mechanism is not only new to us, but it's also *implicit*.

 There's also hazard in the `let c = ..` declaration appearing so far down in the scope.
 Unlike traditional `var`-declared variables, which are attached to the entire enclosing function scope regardless of where they appear, `let` declarations attach to the block scope but are not initialized until they appear in the block.

-Accessing a `let`-declared variable earlier than its `let ..` declaration causes an error, whereas with `var` declarations the ordering doesn't matter (except stylistically).
+Accessing a `let`-declared variable earlier than its `let ..` declaration/initialization causes an error, whereas with `var` declarations the ordering doesn't matter (except stylistically).

 Consider: